New Product Development

-The Design Sprint was hugely productive and we came out of it with three ideas to explore further.
-The idea we chose to pursue was ‘dubl’.
+The first Design Sprint was hugely productive, and we came out of it with three ideas to explore further.
+The idea we chose to pursue was 'dubl'.

-I knew that good recruitment consultants existed but I didn’t have any easy way of finding them.
-The way I found mine was through a recommendation from a friend, but this recommendation took place offline which led to me thinking there might be an opportunity here.
+I knew those good recruitment consultants existed, but I didn't have any easy way of finding them.
+The way I found mine was through a recommendation from a friend, but this recommendation took place offline, which led to me thinking there might be an opportunity here.

 One Recruitment Consultant we interviewed likened it to 'Bumble' which was trying to address a similar problem in a different vertical - dating.
 In this case the high-value asset/short side of the market is the woman, so Bumble only allows them to make the first move.